Decorate Lunch Bags for Meals on Wheels

 Possible recipients

-Anyone receiving a nutritious meal from Meals on Wheels (MOW) would enjoy your family’s art skills.
+Anyone receiving a nutritious meal from Meals on Wheels would enjoy your family’s art skills.
 Contact your nearest Meals on Wheels program (call or email), say you want to decorate lunch bags, and find out where to drop them off.

 Reflections